-Every year in October, PureVPN collaborates with Stay Safe Online to support its cybersecurity agenda, commonly referred to as NCSAM.
-The primary purpose of this month is to emphasize on the importance of online privacy and security in today’s surveillance-era.
+Every year in October, PureVPN collaborates with Stay Safe Online to support its cybersecurity agenda.
+The primary purpose of this month is to emphasize the importance of online privacy and security in today’s surveillance era.

-PureVPN is an advocate for online privacy; hence anonymity is dear to us and we strongly value events that create public awareness about online threats and educate internet users to use a VPN to stay secure online.
+PureVPN advocates for online privacy; hence, anonymity is dear to us.
+We strongly value events that create public awareness about online threats and educate internet users to use a VPN to stay secure online.

 Identity theft is becoming increasingly prevalent with every passing year.
-Even if you haven’t yet been affected by the crime, it’s important to realize that your personally identifiable information (PII) is extremely valuable to cyber thieves.
+Even if you haven’t yet been affected by the crime, realizing that your personally identifiable information (PII) is precious to cyber thieves is essential.

-Identity theft, also commonly known as identity fraud, occurs when an imposter steals your personal information, like name, date of birth, phone number, and Social Security Number, in order to commit fraud or obtain financial benefits.
+Identity theft, also known as identity fraud, occurs when an imposter steals your personal information, like name, date of birth, phone number, and Social Security Number, to commit fraud or obtain financial benefits.

 They might steal money from your bank accounts, take out credit in your name, set up fake online accounts, or make unauthorized purchases by projecting a fraudulent identity.
 It can happen to anyone if they aren’t careful enough, so guarding your information closely is crucial.

-Now, you may wonder, “How can I even tell if my identity has been stolen?”
+You may wonder, “How can I even tell if my identity has been stolen?”
 Well, there’s no definite answer to that question.
 After all, there are a myriad of signs which may indicate that your identity is compromised.
-Regardless, the following are some clues of identity theft:
+Regardless, the following are some of it’s clues:

 - You’re not receiving statements, bills, and other mail.